m0uwz/chatbot-the-architect/data/nlu.md

 - How is the weather over there
 - whats the meaning of life?
 - whats the time?
+- whats your name?
+- Tell me about yourself
+- Whats your name?

 ## intent:goodbye
 - Bye